 We docked at Europoort in Rotterdam at 8.30am.
 Our journey into Amsterdam took around 2 hours through towns. passed windmills and through tulip fields and under the runway of Schiphol Airport.
 There was always something interesting to see.
 Our drop off and pick up point was outside the Basilica of St. Nicholas just down from the Damrak in the centre of the city.

 First up a canal cruise.
 There are plenty of places you can catch a boat from in the city.
 The main area is just around the corner where the coach set us down.
 There are plenty of companies offering different trips for different prices.
 Ours cost €11 each and lasted an hour.
 Our trip took us passed the oldest cafe in Amsterdam, Café Chris founded in 1624.
-We drifted along via Westerkerk the church were famous painter Rembrandt is buried.
-Down Brewers Canal, Emperors Canal, Golden Bend, Gentleman’s Canal and passed Amsterdam’s smallest door, yes you read that right !
+We drifted along via Westerkerk, the church where famous painter Rembrandt is buried.
+We sailed down Brewers Canal, Emperors Canal, Golden Bend, Gentleman’s Canal and passed Amsterdam’s smallest door, yes you read that right !

-We bought some delicious cheese, did some shopping and had a wander around the de Bijenkorf department store on Dam Square.
+If you love cheese as much as we do then Amsterdam is the city for you.
+We made sure we bought some delicious cheese and ate plenty of samples, for research of course.
+We indulged in more shopping and had a wander around the de Bijenkorf department store on Dam Square.
 Our next stop would Febo for a tasty Kroket.
 There are a number of these little self-serve shops dotted around the city.
 The Dutch are famous for their delicious croquettes and this place doesn’t disappoint.
 Freshly cooked and placed in coin operated slot walls you throw in your €2 and help yourself.
 Ragout filled deep-fried treats.
 All different flavours with meat and vegetarian options.
 Try one next time you are there.

 Travel Smarter With An Amsterdam City Card